 by public transport, private vehicle and new walking and cycling tracks.

 After CERA / CCDU had taken Douglas Furniture, where Luke worked, for its Blueprint, Luke would join Sylvan Salvage, as he didn't want to commute to the relocated joinery firm in Hornby.
 2016.
-A vast demo site where Luke had worked, no sign of the Metro Sports Facility yet.
-2023.
-Metro Sports Facility being built, but incomplete...
+We saw a vast demolition-site where Luke had worked, but saw no sign of the Metro Sports Facility yet.
+2023-24.
+The Metro Sports Facility was being built, but incomplete...

 HEALTH PRECINCT